Icon-Newsletter-smaller

 📌 Electronic BIR Forms (eBIRForms)

-• Offline package – This downloadable tax preparation software allows taxpayers to directly encode data offline and validate, edit, save, print, and submit ITRs to the online eBIRForms system.
+• Offline package – This downloadable tax preparation software allows taxpayers to encode data offline and validate, edit, save, print, and submit ITRs to the online eBIRForms system.

 • Online package – This system accepts ITRs submitted online and automatically computes penalties for late filing of ITR.